 Types of Trade Show Attendees at Trade Show

-Also referred to as trade fairs, expos, or trade shows, trade exhibitions are events organized so that corporations in a particular industry can display and establish their most current products and services, get in touch with customers and industry partners, study activities of competitors, and assess their recent opportunities and market trends.
+Also referred to as trade fairs, expos, or trade shows, trade shows are events organized so that corporations in a particular industry can display and establish their most current products and services, get in touch with customers and industry partners, study activities of competitors, and assess their recent opportunities and market trends.

 The experience of a trade show booth design is a hectic one, whether you are there as an attendee as a host or a trader.
-As a host, not only do you have to cope with the minefield that is exhibition organization, design, administration and preparation, but you also have to be a little psychic.
+As a host, not only do you have to cope with the minefield that is organization, design, administration and preparation, but you also have to be a little psychic.
 Thinking in sync with your attendees is integral if you are to have a successful trade show, but it is not always easy.

 1. The Shopper

 Possibly the simplest attendee type to understand is the shopper.
 These people are the ones who shop till they drop.
 There may be particular things that they are looking for, or they may merely be there just to get experience.

 If they are indeed looking for something specific, something that you do not sell, the trick is to tempt them into checking out your modular exhibit through your innovative design.

 This attendee is there to see what is being offered.
 They usually network, shore up current relationships, and try to make new ones.
 You will most probably find them giving away business cards, hanging around at post-show dinner parties, and other posh soirees.

 You can get in touch with such attendees by offering them well-designed business cards, and also by showing interest in their own business.

 These people are there just for the experience.
 They travel and explore the trade show exhibit’s atmosphere, all the while stopping at each nook and cranny, and curiously following all the gossip to make sure they do not miss a single beat.